ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/run_through/_index.md

 - save the working *config.yaml* file in the local data store (in *<local_store>/coderun/\<date>-\<time>/config.yaml*) and register metadata in the data registry
 - save the submission script to the local data store in *<local_store>/coderun/\<date>-\<time>/script.sh* (note that *config.yaml* should contain either `script:` that should be saved as the submission script, or `script_path:` that points to the file that should be saved as the submission script) and register metadata in the data registry
 - save the path to *<local_store>/coderun/\<date>-\<time>/* in the global environment as `$FDP_CONFIG_DIR` so that it can be picked up by the script that is run after this has been completed
+- `local_repo:` must always be given in the *config.yaml* file
+  - get the remote repo url from the local repo
+  - get the hash of the latest commit on GitHub and store this in the data registry, associated with the submission script `storage_location` (this is where the script should be stored)
+  - note that there are exceptions and the user may reference a script located outside of a repository
 - execute the submission script

 ## `initialise()`